raul23/Darth-Vader-RPi/docs/main_config.rst

    - **Quotes button**: when pressed it plays one of Darth Vader quotes
    - **Slot LEDs**: they consist of three LEDs referred to as *Top*, *Middle*, and *Bottom* LEDs and are found on Darth Vader's chest control box
-   - **Lightsaber LED**: when the lightsaber button is pressed, this LED is turned ON/OFF
+   - **Lightsaber LEDs**: when the lightsaber button is pressed, these LEDs are turned ON/OFF

 ``gpio_channels`` lists GPIO channel objects with the following properties: